Email marketers expect a certain amount of unsubscribers from any campaign.

 So, the first thing to ask when considering if your rates are too high is whether you’re actually experiencing an abnormal amount of unsubscribers or not.

 It could be that you’re falling into a normal range without realizing it.

 The next thing you have to consider is the pattern of unsubscribers.
 Is this a sudden spike after a recent campaign, but your numbers remain steady for most of the year?

 Or is your high unsubscribe rate a fairly common occurrence and you’re not sure why?

-People unsubscribe for many reasons, some of them can be good for your business.
+People unsubscribe for many reasons.
+Sometimes it’s for bad reasons, like because they’re getting too many emails from you, and other times it can actually be reasons that might be good for your business.
 So it’s important that you take into account how long you’ve been experiencing it.

 The Difference Between Good and Bad Unsubscribers

 Even if you find yourself in a situation where you have a high unsubscribe rate, it’s not the end of the world.

 A rock-solid email list will include people who actually want to receive your content.